FAQs about GovHK Online Services - Digital Certificates and Authentication

 I am using Windows 7/Vista and Internet Explorer to access an online service that requires user authentication.
 During user authentication, the screen displays security warnings – "Windows needs your permission to continue" and "A website wants to open web content using this program on your computer".
 What should I do?

 You have probably logged on Windows 7/Vista with an administrator account.
-To enhance system security, Windows 7/Vista imposes restrictions on the administrator account and may ask for permissions before certain actions are executed.
+To enhance system security, Windows 7/Vista imposes restrictions on the administrator account and may ask for permission before certain actions are executed.

 Security warning (1):